Combined approval voting: Procedure

 Ballots contain a list of candidates, with three options next to each: "approve"/"disapprove"/"abstain", "for"/"against"/"neutral", or similar.
 The ballot warns that blanks for a candidate are scored as "indifferent" votes.
 Voters express their opinion of each candidate, and the votes are summed, with support = +1 and opposition = −1.
 The candidate with the largest score is the winner.

 It is also possible to use ballots with two options, "approve"/"disapprove" and treat blanks as abstentions.

 Unlike approval voting, in which non-approval could mean either disapproval or indifference, CAV allows explicit expression of disapproval, which is hoped to increase turnout, and reduce spoiled/blank ballots and insincere votes for unviable candidates.
 Some jurisdictions allow a "none of the above" option to express disapproval of all candidates, but ballots that allow disapproval of specific candidates are otherwise rare.

+Example

+Suppose that 100 voters each decided to vote for or against each city such that their most-liked choice received unanimous approval, and their least-liked choice received unanimous disapproval, with the intermediate choices getting a net approval rating proportional to their relative distance.